chrisgrieser/quadro-example-vault/README.md

 	- In this example vault, the words "iOS" and "Android" are highlighted (as you can see here).
 - **Supercharged Links:** ==Visually distinguish links== to different sorts of files:
 	- Example link to a Code File (yellow): [[Compatibility]]
-	- Example link to a Extraction File (green): [[app store problem 1]]
+	- Example link to an Extraction File (green): [[app store problem 1]]
 	- Example link to a Data File (document emoji): [[Verge Article A]]
 	- The plugin also allows you to color different individual codes or extraction types differently.
-The types of linkes are defined via **Supercharged Links**, their appearance is configured with the **Style Settings** plugin, in their respective settings menu.
+The types of links are defined via **Supercharged Links**, their appearance is configured with the **Style Settings** plugin, in their respective settings menu.
 - **Hover Editor:** Hold `cmd` (macOS) or `ctrl` (Windows) and hover the mouse over a link to open a popup of the linked file, which you can modify.
 - **Slurp**: Use `cmd+shift+s` (macOS) or `ctrl+shift+s` (Windows) to ==download webpages== as markdown files with metadata directly into this vault.
 - **File Recovery**: Configured to automatically create versioned ==backups of any file every 5 minutes==.
 Accessible via the **Command Palette**.